Anonymous4PaperReview/NAS_FPGA/README.md

 # NAS_FPGA

-This research is targrting on accelerating Neural Network Search on FPGAs.
+This research paper is targrting on accelerating Neural Network Search on FPGAs.